Garifuna: Carib wars

 When in 1627 the English began to claim the St. Vincent island, they opposed the French settlements (which had started around 1610 by cultivating plots) and its partnerships with the Caribs.
+In 1763 by the Treaty of Paris, Britain gained control over Saint Vincent.
 Over time, tensions began to arise between the Caribs and the Europeans.
 The governor of the English part of the island, William Young, complained that the Black Caribs had the best land and they had no right to live there.
 Moreover, the friendship of the French settlers with the Black Caribs, drove them, even though they had also tried to stay with San Vicente, tried to support them in their struggle.
 All this caused the "War Caribbean".
 The First Carib War began in 1769.
 Led primarily by Black Carib chieftain Joseph Chatoyer, the Caribs successfully defended the windward side of the island against a military survey expedition in 1769, and rebuffed repeated demands that they sell their land to representatives of the British colonial government.
 The effective defense of the Caribs, the British ignorance of the region and London opposition to the war made this be halted.
 With military matters at a stalemate, a peace agreement was signed in 1773 that delineated boundaries between British and Carib areas of the island.
 The treaty delimited the area inhabited by the Caribs, and demanded repayment of the British and French plantations of runaway enslaved people who took refuge in St. Vincent.
 This last clause, and the prohibition of trade with neighbouring islands, so little endeared the Caribs.
-Three years later, the French supported American independence (1776-1783); the Caribs aligned against the British.
+Three years later, the French supported American independence (1776–1783); the Caribs aligned against the British.
 Apparently, in 1779 the Caribs inspired such terror to the British that surrender to the French was preferable than facing the Caribs in battle.